postsharp/Metalama.Documentation/content/conceptual/aspects/exposing-configuration.md

 ---
 # Exposing configuration

+> [!NOTE]
+> Starting from Metalama 2023.4, this article is obsolete and replaced by <xref:exposing-configuration-2>

 Complex and widely-used aspects often require a centralized, project-wide method for configuring their compile-time behavior.

 There are two complementary mechanisms for configuration: MSBuild properties and the configuration API.